Cherokee Nation (1794–1907): Nation's demise

+In 1898, the US Congress passed the Curtis Act which extended the Dawes Act of 1887 over the Five Civilized Tribes, forcing dissolution of tribally held lands in favor of individual allotments of private property.
+It terminated the tribal courts, made tribal members subject to federal legislation, and gave the federal government the authority to determine tribal membership.
+The Curtis Act provided that residents of Indian Territory had voting rights in local elections and gave the federal government the right to incorporate towns and establish public educational facilities.
+Under its terms tribal governments of the Cherokee, Chickasaw, Choctaw, Creek, and Seminole Nations would be abolished on March 6, 1906, in preparation for uniting Indian and Oklahoma Territories into the State of Oklahoma.
 President Benjamin Harrison September 19, 1890, stopped the leasing of land in the Cherokee Outlet to cattlemen.
 The lease income had supported the Cherokee Nation in its efforts to prevent further encroachments on tribal lands.

-From 1898–1906, beginning with the Curtis Act of 1898, the US federal government set about the dismantling of the Cherokee Nation's governmental and civic institutions, in preparation for the incorporation of the Indian Territory into the new state of Oklahoma.
-In response, the leaders of the Five Civilized Tribes sought to gain approval for a new State of Sequoyah in 1905 that would have a Native American constitution and government.
+All Native people residing in Indian Territory were granted US citizenship under an act (31 Stat.
+1447) of March 3, 1901.
+The Cherokee Nation entered an allotment agreement in 1902, which provided that each tribal citizen would receive forty acres as a homestead, which was untaxable and inalienable (ineligible to be sold) for twenty-one years, and seventy acres of surplus land which was inalienable for five years.
+In response to these actions, the leaders of the Five Civilized Tribes sought to gain approval for a new State of Sequoyah in 1905 that would have a Native American constitution and government.
 The proposal received a cool reception in Congress and failed.
 The tribal government of the Cherokee Nation was dissolved in 1906.
 After this, the structure and function of the tribal government were not formally defined.
 The federal government occasionally designated chiefs of a provisional "Cherokee Nation", but usually just long enough to sign treaties.

 As the shortcomings of the arrangement became increasingly evident to the Cherokee, a demand arose for the formation of a more permanent and accountable tribal government.
 New administrations at the federal level also recognized this issue, and the Franklin D. Roosevelt administration gained passage of the Indian Reorganization Act of 1934, encouraging tribes to re-establish governments and supporting more self-determination.
 The Cherokee convened a general convention on 8 August 1938 in Fairfield, Oklahoma, to elect a new Chief and reconstitute the Cherokee Nation.